BenPiggot/DevelopingDataProducts_CourseProject/bundesliga.md

 Data and Statistical Analysis
 ========================================================

 I combine the BundesligaFinalStandings and BundesligaTransferSums sets from the SportsAnalytics package to provide data this app uses.
 From this combined data set, I focus on five variables: Wins, Transfer Spending in Millions of Euros, Transfer Income in Millions of Euros, Goals Scored, and Goals Against.
-The app runs simple linear regressions which measures the relationship betweens wins and one of the four other variables (depending on what the user chooses).
+The app runs simple linear regressions which measures the relationship betweens wins and one of the four other variables.
 Here is an exmaple:

 ```r
 coef(lm(Wins ~ TransferSpending, bundesligaMaster))